mcclowes/mcclowes.com/blog/2024-06-02-product-led-orgs.md

 ![Test](/img/posts/product-led-neutral.jpeg)

-The true balancing of these concerns is where the product led organisation lies.
+The true balancing of these concerns is where the product led organization lies.